Petyr Baelish: Season 7

 Throughout the season, after Jon Snow threatens him to stay away from Sansa, Baelish attempts to turn Sansa and her sister Arya against each other following the latter's return to Winterfell.
 To add further incentive, Baelish arranges for Arya to find the letter Sansa wrote Robb, asking him to surrender, while she was held by the Lannisters.
 Baelish continues his manipulation of Sansa, seemingly convincing her that Arya intends to murder her and take her role as Lady of Winterfell.
 Sansa brings Arya into the hall with everyone present, including a smug Baelish.
 However, she reveals that Baelish is actually the one on trial.
 Caught off-guard, Baelish sputters with confusion but eventually recovers and questions Sansa about what's happening.
 Sansa reveals his numerous crimes, including his murder of Lysa Arryn, his orchestration of both Jon Arryn's and Eddard Stark's murders, and his manipulation of the Starks and Lannisters into war.
-Though concerned by her knowledge, Baelish quickly denies the accusations, citing lack of evidence, until Bran Stark reveals that he has seen Baelish's betrayal of Eddard Stark himself due to his ability to see events in the past and around him.
-Baelish then realizes that the trial is merely a show and that he is going to die.
+Though concerned by her knowledge, Baelish quickly denies the accusations, citing lack of evidence or witnesses, until Bran Stark reveals that he has seen Baelish's betrayal of Eddard Stark himself due to his ability to see events in the past and around him.
+Baelish then realizes that the "trial" is merely a show and he has essentially been brought to the hall to be killed without a proper chance to defend himself.
 Panicking, he tries to convince Sansa to speak with him alone and listen to his side of the story, but Sansa refuses, citing his earlier advice to figure out her true enemies' intentions.
-This causes Baelish to desperately command his banner man Yohn Royce to escort him back to the Vale, which Royce refuses.
+Baelish furiously orders his bannerman Yohn Royce to escort him back to the Vale, which Royce refuses.
 With nowhere left to run, Baelish gets down on his knees and emotionally begs Sansa to spare him, telling her how much he loved her and her mother.
 Sansa reminds him that he betrayed them nonetheless and orders Arya to kill him.
-After Sansa thanks Baelish for his lessons, Arya executes him by slitting his throat with his own Valyrian dagger.
+After Sansa thanks Baelish for his lessons, Arya executes him by cutting his throat with his own Valyrian dagger, therefore avenging all those killed as a result of the War of the Five Kings from Houses Stark, Baratheon, Lannister, Bolton, Frey, Greyjoy, Karstark and Umber.